-The Level 1 PMBI course is for both new and experienced instructors alike, looking to learn how to skillfully teach and guide beginner to intermediate mountain bikers, in both cross country and downhill environements.
-New instructors learn the tools they need to safely and effectively teach, while experienced instructors will increase their level skill and understanding in teaching and riding theory, that hte PMBI certifications uniquley provide.
+The Level 1 PMBI course is for both new and experienced instructors looking to learn how to skillfully teach and guide beginner to intermediate mountain bikers in both cross country and downhill environements.
+New instructors learn the tools they need to safely and effectively teach, while experienced instructors will increase their level, skill, and understanding in teaching and riding theory that the PMBI certifications uniquley provide.

-A strong focus is given to learning skills in their own right, to develop a sense of this all important part of a mountain bike lesson.
+PMBI strongly focuses on learning skills in their own right, allowing instructors to develop and deepen their sense of this all-important element of mountain bike lessons.
 As you learn and practive proven, modern teaching skills through the course, you'll see how being a good rider is only part of being a professional instructor.

-Riding skills and theory are also covered along with plenty of time to practice as well as recieving personal feedback for your own improvement, each day.
-The three day course is practical-based, spending each day riding and teaching on the trails.
+PMBI also covers riding skills and theory while also allowing plenty of time to practice and recieving personal feedback for your own daily improvement.
+The three-day course is practical-based, spending each day riding and teaching on the trails.

-40 hour wilderness first aid certification, or equivalent, strongly recommended.
+- 40 hour wilderness first aid certification, or equivalent, is strongly recommended.

-Appalachian State University's Recreation Management Department offers 3.00 credit for this course.
+Academic Course Credit: Appalachian State University's Recreation Management Department offers 3.00 credit for this course.
 The course number is TBD.
 This is optional.
 Enrollment for this course can take place via ApplNet course registration.
-Payment for course may take place AFTER ApplNet registration.
+Payment for course may take place after ApplNet registration.
 If you need any further assistance with academic course credit, contact Dr. Erik Rabinowitz, Recreation Management Area Director.